-The older your coffee grounds are, the more they have been subject to oxidization.
+The older your coffee grounds are, the more they have been subject to oxidisation.
 Coffee made from old grounds will taste stale even immediately after brewing.

 Coffee doesn’t go bad in the same way things like milk do.
-Old coffee grounds aren’t characterized by a rotten smell but by an absence of scent.
+Old coffee grounds aren’t characterised by a rotten smell but by an absence of scent.

 Ready To Enjoy Some Fresh Coffee?

-If you often find yourself making more than you can drink at once, invest in a good thermos which will prolong the vitality of your coffee for a few hours.
+If you often find yourself making more than you can drink at once, invest in a good thermos that will prolong your coffee’s vitality for a few hours.
 If you can, use fresh coffee beans and grind them only just before brewing.

 With these tips, you’ll never have to gulp down a cup of stale coffee ever again.
 Enjoy!

 Got any more questions about the best way to keep coffee fresh?
 Let me know in the comments!